jojoelfe/deco_lace_template_matching_manuscript/comments/manuscript_220414_ng.md

 indicated with red circles.
 (D+E) Representative micrographs takne with a condensed beam at eucentric focus (D) or fringe-free focus (E).
-(F) Boxplot of defocus measured by ctffind of micrographs taken by the DeCo-Lace approach on four lamella images at eucentric focus and four lamella imaged with fringe-free focus.
+(F) Boxplot of defocus measured by ctffind of micrographs taken by the DeCo-LACE approach on four lamella images at eucentric focus and four lamella imaged with fringe-free focus.
 (F+G) Lamella overview images of lamella imaged at eucentric focus.
 (F) Overview image taken at low magnification (40Å pixel size).
-(G) Overview created by montaging high magnification images taken with the DeCo-Lace approach (1.5Å pixelsize).
+(G) Overview created by montaging high magnification images taken with the DeCo-LACE approach (1.5Å pixelsize).
 (H+I) Lamella overview images of lamella imaged at fringe-free focus.
 (H) Overview image taken at low magnification (40Å pixel size).
-(I) Overview created by montaging high magnification images taken with the DeCo-Lace approach (1.5Å pixelsize)
+(I) Overview created by montaging high magnification images taken with the DeCo-LACE approach (1.5Å pixelsize)

 ![Figure S2: Overview images of lamellae imaged using the DeCo-LACE approach taken at low-magnification](media/image8.png){width="6.5in"